 Hallmarked In 1982

-Hallmarked in London, 1982 by Christopher Lawrence, this fun and collectible Sterling Silver Gilt Novelty Mushroom has a lift off cap, revealing two elves decorating an egg bejewelled in semi-precious beads.
+Hallmarked in London, 1982 by Christopher Lawrence, this fun and collectible Sterling Silver Gilt Novelty Mushroom has a lift off cap, revealing two elves decorating an egg bejewelled in semi-precious stones.
 It stands on a slate base and measures 4"(10cm) tall with a diameter of 2.75"(7cm).

 £575ADD TO BASKET MORE PHOTOS